lmbxmu/HRankPlus/README.md

 --compress_rate [compress rate]
 ```

 The following are the examples of compression rate setting for several models:
+(Please note that the following compression rates are only used to demonstrate the parameter format, which may not be used in our experiment)

 |  Model      | Compress Rate |
 |:-------------:|:-------------------------:|